articles

 Newborns – yes, always.

-Babies and toddler – yes, normally, but here are some things to consider:
+Babies and toddlers – yes, normally, but here are some things to consider:

-- Does your child rely on you and sleep props to return to sleep?
-If so, it isn’t fair to leave your little one with a dirty diaper because they don’t know to return to sleep without your help.
+• Does your child rely on you and sleep props to return to sleep?
+If so, leaving your little one with a dirty diaper isn’t fair because they don’t know how to return to sleep without your help.
 Change them once you discover the dirty diaper and look into creating healthy sleep habits for your little one.

-- Is your toddler holding their poop until sleepy time in attempt at getting more attention?
+• Is your toddler holding their poop until sleepytime in an attempt at getting more attention?
 If so, it may make sense to not give in to the attention seeking and your little one will stop once they realize it isn’t getting their desired result.
 (I know this is hard!)

 Changing Your Little One During a Sleep Period